 Prototype Wheel Stops

 Since I am modeling this exact location this is a must-have detail.
-Previously purchased wheel stops that I had in my details bin were grossly oversized so I set out to replicate these as closely as possible.
+Previously purchased wheel stops that I had in my details bin were grossly over sized so I set out to replicate these as closely as possible.

 A small compromise was in necessary at the strap location to provide the needed strength to mount the stop and be strong enough to stop a model car.